 Scholar Success Story: How an Alumni Learned to Apply Computer Science in the Real World

 The increasingly popular field of computer science is ballooning as tech-savvy, mathematically gifted students flock toward it in droves in pursuit of high-paying careers.
 It’s understandable.
-More than 350,000 jobs are expected to open up in the computer science and IT sector over the next decade and, as of 2023, the median entry-level salary for CS professionals is comfortably in the six figures.
+More than 350,000 jobs are expected to open up in the computer science and IT sector over the next decade, and, as of 2023, the median entry-level salary for CS professionals is comfortably in the six figures.[1]
 This is an excellent outlook for the industry and spells good news for the future of innovative technology; however, for students hoping to break into computer science programs, this exceptional growth rate implies steep academic competition.

 Step 1: Become A Subject-Matter Expert Through Research

 Student A approached us as a high school student interested in applied mathematics, artificial intelligence, machine learning, and engineering.
-While his passion for and intrinsic knowledge of these subjects was evident, he still needed guidance to discover tangible applications of math and computer science.
+While his passion for and intrinsic knowledge of these subjects were evident, he still needed guidance to discover tangible applications of math and computer science.
 He also revealed that he had no research or academic writing experience, and thus looked to us to help him sharpen those skills.
 So, Student A enrolled in a research program to explore the many different aspects of computer science.

 His Faculty Advisor, a mathematics professor and Director of Undergraduate Studies at Georgia Tech, started the cohort by helping students brainstorm research ideas and structure research questions.
 The professor also provided students with a database of resources and other materials they’d need to complete their projects.